 - Predictive work schedule laws (ORS 653.415 et seq.)

 - Child labor laws (ORS 653.305 et seq.)

 - Retaliation against employees for discussing wages (ORS 659A.355)

 How long do I have to file a BOLI complaint?

 All legal claims are subject to one or more “statutes of limitations.”
-A statute of limitation is simply a statute that prescribes the maximum time period for you to bring a legal claim after the legal violation has occurred.
-The deadlines differ depending on the type of legal violation.
+A statute of limitation is simply a law that prescribes the maximum time period for you to bring a legal claim after the legal violation has occurred.
+These “deadlines” differ depending on the type of legal violation.
 The same is true with BOLI complaints.
 There are different statutes of limitations for different types of employment law violations.

 Below is a list of statutory employment law violations and the applicable deadline for bringing a claim.